 ... which is kind of a problem, because there's an active question as to whether anyone's even interested in maintaining Parrot as a project anymore.
 The Parrot Foundation will shut down and transfer what it holds (copyright, trademark, legal stuff) to an interested entity, if one exists, and then... well, as Allison says "[We] had a good run."

 The obvious idea ("Wait, because Parrot's still the foundation for the only Rakudo implementation even close to anything useful and usable, why not let Rakudo take it over and mold it to Rakudo's needs?") didn't convince Rakudo hackers Moritz Lenz and Carl Mäsak.
-I read their argument as Rakudo doesn't want to take on Parrot until Parrot can demonstrate that it's not a dead project and that it has real benefits for Rakudo.
+They decided to lecture everyone who was still interested in Parrot that Rakudo doesn't want to take on Parrot until Parrot can demonstrate that it's not a dead project and that it has real benefits for Rakudo.

 Parrot 5.0 came out last month, and there'll probably be a Parrot 5.1, but there's an irony to realizing that Parrot will peter out as of Parrot 5 and that there will probably never be a Parrot 6.